-- ML algorithms can automatically round prices to get a number that could be put on the price tag.
-However, it can lead to a significant impact on products with low price elasticity.
+- ML algorithms can round prices in accordance with specific business rules of the client.
+However, this can lead to a significant impact on products with low price elasticity.

-While finding optimal price points across the range, our algorithms most often make two sorts of decisions.
-The first situation is when a product’s demand is elastic to its price.
-It reacts well to price decreases and badly to price increases.
+While finding optimal price points across the range, our algorithms mostly make two types of decisions.
+The first situation is when a product's demand is elastic to its price.
+It reacts well when price decreases and badly when price increases.
 This situation is quite typical for the economy price segment.
 Typically, algorithms recommend decreasing prices after facing such behavior.
 You can see the reaction on the charts below.

 Note: Each chart displays the historical data of one particular SKU and contains three metrics.
 They are the total revenue from sold products per day, a shelf price set by the customer team, and a price recommended by Competera.
 If the shelf price index correlates with the price recommendation index, it means that the pricing team accepted the suggested price.

-Of course, these are just a few options for situations taken for specific products.
-If you look at the picture more globally, our work with each SKU separately and in relation to each other, as the true portfolio pricing approach assumes, showed cumulative growth in general.
+Of course, these are just a few options suggested for specific products and specific situations.
+If you look at the overall picture, our work with each SKU separately and in relation to each other showed cumulative growth in general.
 Thus, the growth of the two targets was 4.4% in revenue and 4.5% in gross margin.
-Thanks to effective cooperation with the client, all the project goals were achieved.
-The company has moved to the next stage of its pricing journey.
+Thanks to effective cooperation with the client, all the project goals were achieved and the company has moved to the next stage of its pricing journey.

 «Today, portfolio optimization and artificial intelligence are still fighting for retailers' trust.
 However, proper teamwork and trust in each other lead to incredible results, as this case shows.
 I think that close collaboration between the teams is a major part of the success of implementing innovations in modern retailing».